 In present day, manufactured homes have replaced mobile homes in name as the latter refers to any manufactured home built prior to June 15, 1976.

 Given the current COVID-19 pandemic and the shrinking affordable housing supply, manufactured homes offer people—everywhere—the ability to own their home.
 How?
 Well, people who live in many of these manufactured home communities don’t need to own the land but may opt to lease the land on which their home resides.

 In the past, manufactured home communities went by another—more negative—term, trailer parks or mobile home parks.
 However, regardless of the moniker, the heart of these neighbourhoods is their community value.
-Manufactured home communities possess many of the amenities (parks, clubhouses, ponds, playgrounds, etc.), of best practice neighbourhoods, making many of these communities almost indistinguishable from traditionally built ones.
+Manufactured home communities in North America possess many of the amenities (parks, clubhouses, ponds, playgrounds, etc.), of best practice neighbourhoods, making many of these communities almost indistinguishable from traditionally built ones.

 Still, homeownership is one part of liveability—the other is the community.
 At Nadi Group, we work closely with land developers of manufactured home communities to ensure the design reflects holistic community values.
 Moreover, equitable design remains at the forefront of our approach, which includes walkability, accessibility and amenities—regardless of your age, gender and/or capabilities.

 With over 50 years of experience in manufactured home site planning, we understand the importance of using sound land-use planning principles and cohesive, intentional design guidelines to create complete communities.
 Our goal is to design beautiful and memorable communities through innovative planning and design, reducing economic and environmental costs while enhancing community livability.
 We believe that now, more than ever, communities built around factory-built homes are at the forefront of future affordability and innovative housing solutions market.